Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 ### Bosses Can Drop

 This adds bosses into the drop pool.
-It can be very chaotic to have 2 whole ass Gildemanders drop out of a Water Dumple in a small room.
+It can be very chaotic to have 2 whole-ass Gildemanders drop out of a Water Dumple in a small room.

 Bosses dropping from creatures because increasingly ridiculous with inventory padding and drop limits greater than 1.